 A soaker hose that slowly drips water into your garden beds is probably your answer.

 Good drainage is essential to plant health.
 Rhododendrons can make do with about one inch of rainfall a week.
-Therefore, if your expected rain levels are at the low end of the scale this week, your precipitation levels are on the land end of the scale, your precipitation levelsOpens in a new tab. are on the short end of the scale, these plants will need extra watering.
+Therefore, if your expected rain levels are at the low end of the scale this week, your precipitation levels are on the land end of the scale, your precipitation levels are on the short end of the scale, these plants will need extra watering.

 A soaker hose is a lovely method for watering most things in the garden.
 Set one up for your garden and enjoy the ease of watering by merely turning on the hose bib and keeping yourself busy for about half an hour.